Cyber Security: What does "secure and resilient" mean in a chaotic cyber environment?

 John Macpherson

-Partner, Risk Advisory, Ashurst
+Partner, Ashurst Risk Advisory

 John is the leader of Ashurst's cyber response team working with clients to prepare for and respond to high impact cyber incidents.
 As a strategic advisor to Boards and leadership teams in Australia and internationally, he supports them in their recovery from acute crisis.
 Alongside the Ashurst risk and legal teams, he has advised on many of the high profile cyber-attacks across Australia and the United Kingdom.